By: ELEANOR WHITEHEAD

-Somaliland is finalizing a multi-million dollar deal with a leading international operator to develop a port at Berbera, on the Gulf of Aden, bolstering the breakaway nation’s bid to position itself as a export gateway for landlocked Ethiopia, according to an envoy working on the deal.
+Somaliland is finalising a multi-million dollar deal with a leading international operator to develop a port at Berbera, on the Gulf of Aden, bolstering the breakaway nation’s bid to position itself as a export gateway for landlocked Ethiopia, according to an envoy working on the deal.

 “After six months of negotiations, an agreement has been put on the table, which is highly exciting, from one of the world’s best port operators,” says Jason McCue, a human rights lawyer who serves as an envoy for the state’s bid for independence, and who is assembling investors to grow the coastal town of Berbera into a $2.5bn logistics hub.
 “The moment is there for Somaliland.”